menandro/vfs/readme.md

 ## Dataset
 Real Dataset (144 image pairs with groundtruth depth):
 [Dataset](http://b2.cvl.iis.u-tokyo.ac.jp/~roxas/icra_dataset.zip)

+The model used in this dataset (equidistant model) is different from the implemented code above and therefore will have a different trajectory and calibration field, which are provided for each image pairs.
+(TODO: sample code for using the dataset).

 Folder Structure:
 * calib - intrinsic camera matrix K, and transformation R, t between first->second image frames in OpenCV format .xml